HongtaoLI-Econ/HongtaoLI-Econ.github.io/_pages/about.md

 Working Paper:
 ===
-* "Optimal Containment Policy in a Macro-SIR Model with Cautiousness", September 2025
+* "Optimal Containment Policy in a Macro-SIR Model with Cautiousness", January 2026

+* "Lockdown Policy Rules with a Hospital Capacity Constraint" with Taisuke Nakata, Hiroki Sakamoto, and Hiroyuki Uneya, January 2026

-* "Real-Time Covid-19 Projections in Japan: Lessons for Future Pandemics" with Jianing Chu and Taisuke Nakata, September 2025, Research Workshop, CiDER, Osaka University
+* "Real-Time Covid-19 Projections in Tokyo: Lessons for Future Pandemics" with Jianing Chu and Taisuke Nakata, January 2026

-Working in Progress:
-===
-* "Lockdown Policy Rules with Hospital Capacity Constraints" with Yuta Maeda, Hiroki Sakamoto, Taisuke Nakata, and Hiroyuki Uneya, September 2025, Research Workshop, CiDER, Osaka University